 - A bunch of Italian parsley, leaves pinched off – to taste

-- 4 to 6 Tbsp cold-pressed oregano flavored olive oil
+- 4 to 6 Tbsp cold-pressed rosemary flavored olive oil

 - 1-3 Tsp olive oil dipping blend